NellieHenriksson/GenomeAnalysis/README.md

 Repositories:

-DNA_annotation - contain the 05_annotation.sh script and a directory for annotation refinement. annotationrefinement contains the script used for refinement of the annotation.
+DNA_annotation - contain the 05_annotation.sh script and two directories.
+Directory annotationrefinement contains the script used for refinement of the annotation.
+Directory EggNOG-mapper contains the reuslts from the online analysis using the online software EggNOG-mapper.
+The files contain the annotations predicted, a feature file (gff), the geneprediction in fasta format and the gene prediction in csv format (hits).

 DNA_assembly - contains the 01_assembly.sh script.